Swedeniron/Azure-namespace/README.md

 This script will log you in to Azure account and list your accounts.
 Will show the files created by the Python script and deployt it for you.

+#### Future plan 2019-06-13
+Added a menu for the future.
+Plan was to rebrand https://github.com/Swedeniron/Azure-DevOPS-automatic and add the functions to the install script in powershell insted.
+Got time feel free to help me out.

 ## Author
 Maintainer Stellan Eriksson <micro_se@hotmail.com>